faisalnazik/Django-React-Redux-Boilerplate/README.md

 ### Backend

-- Django REST framework for a powerful API
+- Django REST framework for a powerful API✔
-- Django ORM for interacting with the database
+- Django ORM for interacting with the database✔
-- PostgreSQL
+- PostgreSQL✔
-- Unit tests with Pytest
+- Unit tests with Pytest (coming soon..)

 ## Features ✨

-- Django Config with environment variables
+- Django Config with environment variables✔
-- Accounts with Update your profile & pick an avatar
+- Accounts with Update your profile & pick an avatar (coming soon..)
-- React app Integration in the templates
+- React app Integration in the templates✔
-- Fetching Api Data via Axios
+- Fetching Api Data via Axios✔
-- Accounts Registration and Authentication Using Reducers and Redux
+- Accounts Registration and Authentication Using Reducers and Redux✔

 ## How to Run locally 🚀